Evangeline (1914 film)

 Evangeline is a 1914 Canadian silent drama film directed by Edward P. Sullivan and William Cavanaugh and starring Laura Lyman and John F. Carleton.
 The screenplay was adapted from Henry Wadsworth Longfellow's 1847 poem Evangeline by Marguerite Marquis.
-It is the earliest recorded feature film in Canadian history.
+It is the earliest recorded fictional Canadian feature film.

-The Canadian Bioscope Company was established in 1912, and filmed Evangeline at locations in Nova Scotia and Quebec during 1913 for a cost of $30,000.
+The Canadian Bioscope Company produced Evangeline at locations in Nova Scotia and Quebec during 1913 for a cost of $30,000.
 The film's directors and lead actors were Americans while the supporting cast were Canadians.
 The film was shown in New York City before its Canadian premiere in Halifax, Nova Scotia, and was shown throughout Canada and the United States where it received positive reviews for its faithful adaption of Longfellow's poem.
 It is now a lost film.

 Plot

 The peaceful life of the Acadians is shown during Evangeline Bellefontaine and Gabriel Lajeunesse's youth.
 Years later Governor Charles Lawrence orders the expulsion of the Acadians.
 The families of Evangeline and Gabriel are separated during the expulsion.
 Evangeline spends years searching for Gabriel and finds him shortly before his death and burial.